agussman/coredex/README.md

 Once it completes, you'll have a `t2.micro` instance you can ssh into and from there you can access the Neptune instance gremlin endpoint on port 8182.
 It will also create a new VPC along with three subnets (one for each Availability Zone in us-east).

 Something to be aware of is that the default Security Group settings allow port 8182 access to the bastion host.
+After everything is up and running, log into the bastion host / neptune client instance.

 # Setting up Neptune manually (Not really recommended)